Smartphone with SIM card and holder

 Are eSIMs Really The Future for Travelers?

-At first sight, eSIM sounds like a dream come true for travelers.
+At first sight, eSIMs sound like a dream come true for travelers.
 Who wouldn’t want to turn up in a new country, turn on their phone, and connect to a network with a couple of taps before even leaving the airport?

-The technology sounds like it will bring nothing but benefits — but is that really the case?
+The technology sounds like it brings nothing but benefits, but is that really the case?

-When it comes to convenience, there’s little doubt eSIMs can make the process of joining a carrier much easier than it is today.
-Simply purchase a plan from your device, follow any authentication instructions, choose a payment method, and you’re done.
+In terms of convenience, eSIMs can definitely make the process of getting connected much easier.
+Simply buy a plan from your phone, follow any authentication instructions, choose a payment method, and you’re done.
 There’s no need to leave your home (or the airport) to do it.

-This is ideal for constant travelers, allowing them to stay connected no matter how often or how suddenly they change locations.
-Even for those with a home base, though, it makes travel easier, especially for those regularly going back and forth between two countries.
+This is ideal when you’re traveling constantly, letting you get connected quickly and easily no matter how often or how suddenly you change countries.
+Even for those with a home base, though, it makes travel easier, especially for those regularly going back and forth between two or more countries.

 So what’s the best approach?